SubasiMehmet/MySwiftEducation/018_AutoLayout.md

 > It is **negative!!!** Because (equalTo: "A" and constant "B"( always says that the distance start from "A" and go rightward / downward by "B"
 >

-> These's priorities are not 1000 because of safeArea constraint.
+> These's priorities are not 1000 because of

+Area constraint.
 999 means that try it but not compulsory. // Because of safeArea

             let trailingConstraint = label.trailingAnchor.constraint(equalTo: view.trailingAnchor, constant: 0)
             trailingConstraint.priority = UILayoutPriority(999)